 Wondering where to find the most beautiful places on Kauai?
 Check out these 11 best Kauai waterfalls that are absolutely stunning.
 Keep scrolling for all the info!

-I’ve been visiting Kauai for the past 25 years.
-In that time I’ve come up with my list of the best Kauai waterfalls.
+I’ve been visiting Kauai for the past 25 years, and aside from Kauai beaches, I’ve grown to love the waterfalls.
+At that time, I came up with a list of the best Kauai waterfalls.
 And there’s a reason for that.

 In those 25 years, a lot has changed on the island.
 Now there’s a Costco and a Ross Dress for Less.
-You’ll find lots of new hotels, and a ton of hipster vegan restaurants.
+You’ll find many new hotels and many hipster vegan restaurants.

-But, so much of Kauai is just as it was when I first visited as a child.
+But so much of Kauai is just as it was when I first visited as a child, with its lush greenery, peaceful atmosphere, and breathtaking natural wonders.

 One of my all-time favorite things to do on Kauai is check out the waterfalls.
 If you want my list, read below.